- Blasting the singletrack downhill from Monte Albo

 Is this suitable for you?

-Holidays that are graded as a 4-5, will have aspects of both our grade 4 and 5 holidays.
 As well as keeping a good level of fitness you are also an experienced biker and enjoy riding more challenging trails.
 You usually ride most weekends and can cover between 30 and 50 miles over a full 8-9 hour day (with breaks).
-The routes you choose include challenging climbs perhaps with sharp switchbacks and sections of large and loose rocks.
-You are comfortable riding most trails including sections of technical or exposed singletrack with obstacles such as drop offs and rock gardens.
-Our grade 4-5 trips should suit you.
+The routes you choose generally include more challenging 1-2 hour long climbs perhaps with sharp switchbacks and sections of large and loose rocks.
+You are comfortable riding most trails including sections of technical or exposed singletrack with some testing obstacles such as drop offs and steep downhills.
+Our grade 4 trips should suit you.

 Guides superb and really made the holiday with their endless enthusiam, humour and hard work.